Editor Rules

 for Windsurf.rules

-for Zed
+for Zed.github/copilot-instructions.md

 Then, copy and paste this content into the file.